 If QLDC has reasonable grounds to believe that a dog belongs wholly or predominantly to one of the four breeds/types listed above it must classify the dog as 'menacing'.
 Menacing dogs must be muzzled when in public.
-Lakes Environmental currently makes an assessment regarding these dogs, to determine if they meet the criteria of the Act.

 Leash

 The QLDC Policy requires those taking dogs out in public to use or carry a leash at all times.
 In addition it requires Dangerous and Menacing dogs to be leashed when in public and owners of dangerous and menacing dogs must advise anyone to whom they lend the dog of the requirement that it must be muzzled and leashed (in the case of dangerous dogs) when in public.